Uninstall UCPEstimated reading time: 3 minutes

 Docker UCP is designed to scale as your applications grow in size and usage.
 You can add and remove nodes from the cluster to make it scale to your needs.

-You can also uninstall Docker Universal Control Plane from your cluster.
-In this case the UCP services are stopped and removed, but your Docker Engines will continue running in swarm mode.
+You can also uninstall UCP from your cluster.
+In this case, the UCP services are stopped and removed, but your Docker Engines will continue running in swarm mode.
 You applications will continue running normally.

 If you wish to remove a single node from the UCP cluster, you should instead Remove that node from the cluster.